AlgoTradingHub/theplatform-book/source/verbs/concurrency/spawn.md

 # spawn

 Schedules lambda to run on some free scheduler.
-Returns a join handle that can be passed to wait function for synchronizing.
+Returns a join handle.

 **Syntax:** ```spawn[x;y;..]```